python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: Comment(text=None)

    Comment element factory.
-This factory function creates a special element that will be serialized as an XML comment.
-The comment string can be either an ASCII-only :class:`bytes` object or a :class:`str` object. *text* is a string containing the comment string.
+This factory function creates a special element that will be serialized as an XML comment by the standard serializer.
+The comment string can be either a bytestring or a Unicode string.  *text* is a string containing the comment string.
 Returns an element instance representing a comment.

 .. function:: dump(elem)

    Writes an element tree or element structure to sys.stdout.
 This function should be used for debugging only.

    The exact output format is implementation dependent.
 In this version, it's written as an ordinary XML file.